 Doctor of Physical Therapy

 The Doctor of Physical Therapy (DPT) program is currently being developed by the School of Health Sciences within the College of Health and Human Sciences.
-Pending approval by the Commission on Accreditation in Physical Therapy Education (CAPTE), the first cohort will begin fall 2023.
+Applications will be accepted pending approval by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 The DPT is an entry-level clinical doctoral program designed using a hybrid model, combining online and face-to-face courses in a weekend format to allow allied health professionals the flexibility to maintain their current occupation while advancing in the profession.
 Students applying to the DPT program must possess a bachelor degree.
 Preference will be given to applicants employed in an allied health profession.
-The DPT curriculum is designed as a 3-year degree, allowing students to attend on a weekend basis that meets nine times per semester.
+The DPT curriculum is designed as a 3-year degree in a hybrid format, allowing students to attend on a weekend basis that meets nine times per semester, supplemented by online lecture.

 Physical therapists are movement experts who optimize quality of life through prescribed exercise, hands-on care, and patient education.
 Physical therapists teach patients how to prevent or manage their condition to achieve long-term health benefits.
 Through patient examination and development of a plan of care, they will implement treatment techniques to promote improved mobility, reduced pain, restoration of function, and prevention of disability.
 PTs also work to prevent mobility loss through the development and implementation of fitness-and wellness-oriented programs.